 7 – Find a good read at Powell’s City of Books

 Since opening in 1971, Powell’s City of Books has grown to be the world’s largest new and used bookstore, taking up an entire city block in Downtown Portland.
+It is close to the Portland Art Museum, so if you want something artsy and fun to do in Portland, this combo is a good suggestion.

 The store has 10 rooms filled with around one million books, all organized by genre.
 From popular best-sellers to hard-to-find titles, there’s a different book at Powell’s for every reader.

 There is even a Rare Book Room, which features thousands of their most valuable books held on beautiful dark wood shelves and surrounded by antique lighting and furniture.
 Visitors from all over the world come to see what Powell’s is all about.
+Definitely a fun activity for those who love a good read, and a good reason to travel to Portland.

 8 – Visit the ‘Freaky But True’ Peculiarium